Grace:

 I pray you, therefore, to come with me and see what provision He has made for us, that we may ourselves rejoice in his joy.”
 Saying these words, he led them to the shore where he himself had been accustomed to pray at night.
 On their arrival, they found there three pieces of dolphin’s flesh, looking as if some one had cut them and prepared them to be cooked.
 They fell on their knees and gave thanks to God.
 “You see, my beloved brethren,” said Cuthbert, “how great is the grace of God to him who hopes and trusts in the Lord.
 Behold, He has prepared food for his servants; and by the number three points out to us how long we must remain here.
 Take, therefore, the gifts which Christ has sent us; let us go and refresh ourselves, and abide here without fear, for after three days there will most assuredly be a calm, both of the heavens and of the sea.”
 All this was so as he had said: three days the storm lasted most violently; on the fourth day the promised calm followed, and they returned with a fair wind home.

 Grace is usually defined as the gratuitous gift from God to the undeserving.
-If I’m honest, I am not convinced that God’s gratuity can be in any way deemed to be that judgemental.
-I don’t find it to make any sort of distinction between the deserving or the undeserving – Grace is the gratuity, the generosity, the pouring forth, the self-giving of God, because God chooses to give.
+Though I don’t find God’s grace to make any sort of distinction between the deserving or the undeserving – Grace is the gratuity, the generosity, the pouring forth, the self-giving of God, because God chooses to give.
+Our response to grace is not one of self-justification, but of gratitude.

 So many of the stories of Cuthbert (like this one) are a constant to-ing and fro-ing in this relationship of grace.
 Cuthbert, or his friends, are in need; God gives; Cuthbert thanks and praises.
 Sometimes Cuthbert is not in need, and God gives anyway (remember the gift of bread which we read about in chapter 7?); and Cuthbert thanks and praises.
-If (as our scripture and teachings suggests) we are to be in imitation of God, then we too need to give of ourselves gratuitously.
+If (as our Scripture and teachings suggests) we are to be in imitation of God, then we too need to give of ourselves gratuitously.
 One of the ways we can practise this might be in giving ourselves freely to the adoration and praise of God.
-The rest, with God’s grace, will follow.

 The hermit’s prayer is an assiduous path between adoration and praise.
 She realises, in a special way, “the confessio Trinitas which characterises all Christian life, recognising with admiration the sublime beauty of God [Mother]Father, Son and Holy Spirit, and joyfully witnessing to God’s loving condescension for every human being”.
 Adoration is the first attitude of one who recognises themself as a creature before their Creator.
 It exalts the greatness of the God who created us and the omnipotence of the Saviour who frees us from evil.
 It is the prostration of the spirit before the “God of glory” and the respectful silence in the presence of God, always greater than us”.
 HLPC 18